tolauwae/ars-factum/magic-items/misc.md

 When you lose attunement to the orb, it loses everything that is written down in it.

+## Lockstone
+_Wondrous Item, rare (requires attunement by a spellcaster)_

+This smooth palm-sized stone is etched with faintly glowing runes that shift like tumblers in a lock.
+While holding the lockstone, you can use an action to press it against a solid surface, such as stone, wood, metal, or glass, and speak its command word.
+The lockstone magically attaches to that surface and becomes fixed in place, its runes dim and lock in place.

+Once fixed, the lockstone cannot be moved except by a creature that succeeds on a DC 24 Strength check, or by effects such as _dispel magic_, or similar magic.
+The lockstone is very small and can be noticed with a successful DC 18 Wisdom (Perception) check.

+While holding the lockstone, you can cast a spell of 4th level or lower into it.
+The spell must have a casting time of 1 action, require no concentration, and must be capable of targeting a creature, or area.
+The spell has no immediate effect.
+Instead, it is stored in the lockstone.

+The lockstone can hold only one spell at a time.
+If a new spell is stored in it, any previously stored spell is lost.
+A stored spell remains in the lockstone until it is released, dispelled, or replaced.

+When the spell is released, it uses your spell save DC, spell attack bonus, and spellcasting ability.

+**Target creature.** If the spell in the stone targets a creature, it is released whenever a creature passes within 5 feet of it, or touches it (spell range touch).

+**Target area.** If the spell in the stone targets an area, the spell is released when a creature moves within 5 feet of the lockstone or touches it.
+The spell’s area is centered on the lockstone, or originates from the lockstone if the spell creates a cone, line, or similar area.
+If the spell requires you to choose the direction of its area when cast, you choose that direction when you store the spell in the lockstone.

+Once the lockstone releases its stored spell, the spell is expended and the lockstone remains unusable until the next dawn.

 ## Traveler's Flask

 _Wondrous item, common_